 Please do not attach a letter of recommendation, a letter of motivation or your CV to your application form.
 In the selection process these documents are not required and therefore will not be considered.

 Please note: This is not a complete and conclusive list of all required documents.
 Please follow the instructions of the application portals and please ensure submitting your documents in due time and as required (via post mail/e-mail, uploaded files; as officially certified copies etc.).

 All original documents have to be included in your application.
 For documents in languages other than German or English you need to present a certified translation into German or English.

-What precisely is understood by officially certified copy can be found under the following link (first page German, second page English).
+What precisely is understood by officially certified copy can be found under the following link.

 If you are not a native English speaker, or if the language of instruction at your previous university was not English, we ask you to provide evidence of strong English language competence.
 Your level of competence should be equivalent to level B2 of the Common European Framework of Reference for Languages.

 The following test results, among other tests and certificates, will be accepted:

 - >= 5.0 scores

 - Advanced (CAE)

 - Proficiency (CPE)